Cesare Lombroso: Career

-Three of his works had been translated into English by 1900, including a partial translation of The Female Offender published in 1895 and read in August of that year by the late nineteenth-century English novelist George Gissing (1857-1903).
+Three of his works had been translated into English by 1900, including a partial translation of The Female Offender published in 1895 and read in August of that year by the late nineteenth-century English novelist George Gissing (1857–1903).

-Lombroso became professor of psychiatry (1896) and of criminal anthropology (1906) at Turin University.
+Lombroso became a professor of psychiatry (1896) and of criminal anthropology (1906) at Turin University.

 Personal life and final years

 Lombroso married Nina de Benedetti on 10 April 1870.
 They had five children together, one of whom—Gina—would go on to publish a summary of Lombroso's work after his death.
-Later in life Lombroso came to be influenced by Gina's husband, Guglielmo Ferrero, who led him to believe that not all criminality comes from one's inborn factors and that social factors also played a significant role in the process of shaping a criminal.

 He died in Turin in 1909.